abhipaiangle/WnCC_Website/_pages/blog.md

     <div class="container">
         <div class="col-12 text-center">
             <h2 class="section-title">WnCC Wiki- Grundy</h2>
-            It is an educational wiki, meant to help beginners get started with programming.
-It’s got 100+ articles, on various programming topics.
+            <p>It is an educational wiki, meant to help beginners get started with programming.
+It’s got 100+ articles, on
+            various programming topics.
 All tutorials are hand-tailored by students of IIT Bombay.
 However, unlike conventional programming tutorials, these take a slightly different approach.
 Rather than reinventing the wheel, Grundy aims at bringing together a number of online tutorials and resources along with a set of pre-requisites and motivation to learn a programming skill.
-Here are some top articles of Wiki
+Here are some top articles of Wiki</p>
         </div>

         <!-- Programming_101 -->